 An interesting Burns & Pollack "Capital" phonograph-lamp.
 This restored piece has been refitted with a new shade and a lateral-cut reproducer, for playing Pathe records.
 A standard reproducer for playing regular 78-rpm records could be interchanged. #6009

 This rare and unusual phonograph was made by the International Phonograph Company in Newark, New Jersey around 1911.
-The unusual design was an attempt to avoid patent infringement problems with Edison. #675
+The unusual design was an attempt to avoid patent infringement problems with Edison.
+The "Wizard" name was an obvious reference to Edison, who was known as the "Wizard of Menlo Park". #675